• Home

 spiagga grande in capri

 One of the prettiest islands I have ever laid eyes on is Capri, Italy.
+The Blue Grotto is a must-visit attraction on Capri, known for its beauty and unique experience.
 You can easily spend a night or two here but if you only have time for a day trip, I highly recommend taking it!
 We booked our tour through Viator and loved the service and the people we met on this journey.

 TRAVEL TIP: take a taxi/cab up to the top of Anacapri as soon as you get there and walk your way down.
 It’s a bit pricey but waiting for the funicular is a hassle.
 If you take a day trip here, you only have a limited amount of time so use it wisely!